minhnt02/My-Phishing-Case-AbBank/README.md

 This failure was quite serious because the number of target users was limited, and I had already used up almost all of them for this campaign (Unwritten rule - you don’t phish the same target twice, remember?) and at the same time, it made their monitoring systems and security policies even stricter.

-## III.The second failure in the campaign
+## IV.
+The second failure in the campaign

 After the first failure, my simple thought was, 'If they don’t let me run PowerShell, I’ll just switch to running an EXE - LOL.(Of course, their Mail Gateway allowed .EXE files.
 We can check which file formats are permitted by simply sending a payload to our own account).